jbock-java/jbock/.github/CONTRIBUTING.md

 * Please respect the code style.
 It's basically intellij default, but with a 2-space indent and a 4-space continuation indent.
 * Star-imports are not allowed.
 * Automatic javadoc formatting should be turned off.
-* Classes larger than about 200 lines are candidates for splitting.
-Dagger can help with that.